JayBaileyCS/BayesianRATs/README.md

     <p>
       <b>Sensitivity</b> is how likely a test is to return a negative result if
-      you don't have COVID.
+      you do not have COVID.
 By default, this is set to 98%, the minimum required for an RAT to be sold.
     </p>